by Texas Homesteader ~

 When looking for mulch options in my garden I like to let Mother Nature do the work!
 And it’s a two-fer win.

-I took a tip from the 3 Sister’s Garden commonly used by Native American Indians and early settlers.
+I took a tip from the 3 Sisters Garden strategy commonly used by Native American Indians and early settlers.

 Corn was a dietary staple for them.
 So in their 3 Sisters Garden they always started off by planting corn.
 But corn is a heavy feeder & pulls much nutrition from the ground to grow.

-So green beans are planted at the base of each corn plant.
-The corn stalk provides a structure for the green beans to grow upon, and the green beans provide extra nitrogen to help feed the corn so both plants can grow strong.
+So green beans are planted at the base of each corn plant to provide nitrogen for the corn.
+But the corn stalk provides a structure for the green beans to grow upon.

 Those large leaves growing along the ground provide shade for the soil.
-That helps preserve moisture and also keep the soil temps more moderated from the hot sun.
+That helps preserve moisture for the corn and beans, and also keeps the soil temps more moderated from the hot sun.

 All three plants benefit both from & for each other in this beautiful symbiotic growing plan.